Jambukeswarar Temple, Trichy – Timings, Water Lingam & Travel Guide

 Pancha Bhoota Sthalams – Temples of the Five Elements

-Indian philosophy believes that the universe and even the human body are made up of five basic elements – Earth, Water, Fire, Air, and Sky.
-To honor these elements, Lord Shiva is worshipped in five temples across Tamil Nadu and Andhra Pradesh, collectively known as the Pancha Bhoota Sthalams.
+In ancient Indian philosophy, the universe and the human body are believed to be made of five fundamental elements — Earth, Water, Fire, Air, and Space.
+Lord Shiva is worshipped in five sacred temples in South India, each representing one of these natural elements.
+These temples are collectively known as the Pancha Bhoota Sthalams.

 Legends of Jambukeswarar Temple